Yoram Goedhart MSc (BSc Psychobiology)

 PhD Candidate: Impact of Blood Droplets at University of Amsterdam

-Before starting the Forensic Science programme, I graduated with a bachelor’s degree in physics.
-When I saw that there was a master in Forensic Science, I just knew I wanted to do that.
+Before starting the Forensic Science programme, I graduated with a Bachelor’s degree in physics.
+When I saw that there was a Master's in Forensic Science, I just knew I wanted to do that.
 It is an appealing field of work and not so abstract.
-For me the master’s programme became really challenging when I started the research project.
+For me, the Master’s programme became really challenging when I started the research project.

 Katrin Niedermaier MSc (BSc Biology)